 Harry Potter and the Forbidden Journey

-Harry Potter fans will be blown away the moment they step into Diagon Alley at Universal Studios for their first time.
+As die-hard Harry Potter fans, we were blown away from the moment we stepped foot into the life-size recreation of Diagon Alley at Universal Studios!
 The immense detail that has gone into recreating everything is simply astonishing, from the Butterbear stands, the dragon atop Gringotts Wizarding Bank and the many different wizarding shops where you can buy souvenirs, wands and more.

 On the other side of the Wizarding World, which is located at Universal’s Islands of Adventure, you can visit Hogwarts school and take the Forbidden Journey.
 This is a motion-based dark ride through Hogwarts and its impressive grounds with Harry and Ron leading the way.
 It's so lifelike that you really feel like you're flying on a broomstick through a Quidditch match.
 A must for all Harry Potter fans.